-Requisite: At least one course in either Environmental Studies or Philosophy.
+Requisite: At least one course in either ENST or PHIL.
 Limited to 15 students.
 Fall semester.
-Professor Moore.2016-17: Offered in Fall 2016
+Professor Moore.2019-20: Offered in Fall 2019

 What exactly is a musical work anyway?
 Where, when and how do “Summertime,” or “Stairway to Heaven,” or “Shake Ya Tailfeather” exist?
 And what makes for a performance of one or the other (or of no work at all)?

 What, if anything, guides a proper “listening” or understanding of a musical work?
 Does it require knowledge of relevant musical and cultural conventions, or of the composition’s historical context, or even of the composer’s intentions and guiding aesthetic philosophy?
 (Think of gamelan music; think of the Sgt.
 Pepper’s album; think of John Cage.)